ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/general-config-ref.rst

 ``max open files``

-:Description: If set, when the :term:`Ceph Storage Cluster` starts, Ceph sets
+:Description: If set, when the :term:`Ceph 스토리지 클러스터` starts, Ceph sets
               the  ``max open fds`` at the OS level (i.e., the max # of file descriptors).
 It helps prevents Ceph OSD Daemons from running out of file descriptors.